humdek-unibe-ch/sh-shp-survey_js/README.md

-# SelfHelp plugin - survey-js
+# SelfHelp Plugin - SurveyJS Integration

-This is a SelfHelpPlugin that is used for [SurveyJS](https://surveyjs.io) integration
+A comprehensive SelfHelp plugin that integrates [SurveyJS](https://surveyjs.io) functionality into your SelfHelp platform, providing advanced survey creation, management, and data collection capabilities.

+## Overview

+This plugin enables you to create, customize, and manage interactive surveys using the powerful SurveyJS library.
+It includes features for survey creation, versioning, response collection, and data visualization through a dashboard interface.

+## Requirements

+- SelfHelp v7.3.1+ (for full functionality)
+- MySQL database with adequate `max_allowed_packet` size (recommended >1MB for file uploads)

-# Installation
+## Installation

- - Download the code into the `server/plugins` folder
+1. Download the code into the `server/plugins` folder
- - Checkout the latest version
+2. Checkout the latest version
- - Execute all `.sql` script in the DB folder in their version order
+3. Execute all `.sql` scripts in the DB folder in their version order
- - If there is a survey with upload files, the files are store in the DB.
-Then it should be adjusted the size `max_allowed_packet` in MYSQL .ini file.
-The default one is 1MB

-# Requirements

- - SelfHelp v6.2.0+
+4. If using file uploads in surveys, adjust the `max_allowed_packet` size in your MySQL .ini file (default is 1MB)

-# Features
+## Key Features

+### Survey Creation and Management
+- Built-in SurveyJS Creator interface
+- Survey versioning system
+- Survey activation scheduling with start/end times
+- Auto-save functionality with configurable intervals
+- File upload support (including voice recordings)
+- PDF export capability

+### Response Collection
+- Comprehensive metadata collection (start/end times, duration, user agent, etc.)
+- Timeout settings for survey sessions
+- Configurable access controls (own_entries_only mode)
+- Edit mode for existing responses

+### Page Navigation Control
+- Reset answers when returning to previous pages (resetOnBack property)
+- Redirect options after survey completion

+### Dynamic Content

-## Dynamic Dropdown Values from RESTful Service
+#### Dynamic Dropdown Values from RESTful Service

 To load dropdown values dynamically from a RESTful service: